 Device-Specific Rendering.
 DisplayDevice is the base class for objects which do the actual rendering of a Scene.
 Each derived class of this parent must provide versions of virtual functions which prepare the device for drawing (i.e., clear a screen or open a file), render a list of drawing commands, and update the display after drawing, among many other functions.
-This class is where library-specific drawing commands are encapsulated, for example there exists a GLDisplayDevice subclass which is used to draw images using the GL graphical library from Silicon Graphics, Inc. A DisplayDevice can also be defined which renders a Scene to a file instead of a monitor, i.e., to a postscript file, a raytracing program input script, or a bitmap image file.
+This class is where library-specific drawing commands are encapsulated, for example there exists a OpenGLDisplayDevice subclass which is used to draw images using OpenGL graphics hardware.
+A DisplayDevice can also be defined which renders a Scene to a file instead of a monitor, i.e., to a postscript file, a raytracing program input script, or a bitmap image file.